ReadingAndThinking.com

 Kronos Effect: the efforts undertaken by a dominant company to consume its potential successors in their infancy.
 Traditional industries will always try to stop the progress of new industries.
 It is outsiders who bring about subversive reforms.

-The relationship between monopoly and competition, as mentioned in the text, must be divided for a long time, and a long time separation must be combined.
-The view that we accept now is that monopoly is bad, but is monopoly really bad?
+The relationship between monopoly and competition, as mentioned in the text, must be divided for a long time, and a long time of separation must be combined.
+The view that we accept now is that a monopoly is bad, but is a monopoly really bad?

 On the contrary, a monopoly can bring efficiencies, such as AT&T, when a monopoly can bring lower tariffs and better services, but after being split, tariffs suddenly rise, and communication quality is also low.

-But monopoly affects innovation is the biggest disadvantage.
+However, the monopoly affecting innovation is the biggest disadvantage.
 He will try to hinder all new inventions that may affect his status, just like Bell Labs, and will also stretch his hands upstream and downstream to form vertical integration.

 The meaning of the master switch: The article analyzes four industries: the communication industry, the cable TV industry, the film and television industry, and the Internet industry.
 These four industries are all information industries, capable of controlling people's actions and thoughts, thereby changing the appearance of a country.